felipeg48/bosh-lite-install/README.md

 What happens in the script:
 * Git pull of bosh-lite and cf-release
+* Installs homebrew if its missing
+* Installs rvm, ruby if its missing
 * Start the VM with the ubuntu box that's packaged with BOSH
 * Latest stemcell is installed into the VM
 * Release build is installed into the VM
 * Finally cf release is deployed into the VM
-* Once all the steps are executed, the CF command cli is installed and the CLI is targetted to your new setup.
+* Once all the steps are executed, the CF command cli is installed and the CLI is targetted to your new setup
+* New org, spaces are created

 Troubleshooting:
 If the script fails due to any reason, look at the errors in the setup.log
 * If starting of any bosh jobs fail to start at the end of the script, run `bosh vms`
 * Look for the Job/s which have the status as failing
 * Run `bosh restart <job-name>`
-* At this point the command line utils are missing.
-Please execute those steps manually.
-(Will be fixed soon)